dudaMeneses/overgrowth-backend/README.md

 - Test and generate report: `make test`
 - SonarQube report: `make sonar`

+>Important to remember that SonarQube step will work only if docker-run is running before

 ## Tech Stack
 - Java 14
 - Spring-Boot (webflux and mongodb)